pauldambra/blog_source/_posts/2026-03-10-how-i-use-llms-five.md

 So, I _like_ having tools directly involved in my workflow.
 I learned LINQ more quickly and more thoroughly because I had resharper prompting me inline, at write-time: "hey, why not like this?"

-# no longer focussed on the code, 5% focus down from 95%
+# no longer focused on the code, 5% focus down from 95%

 Last time I said: